-Your small business can't afford its energy bills
+Get help with your small business energy bills

-There are steps you can take if you're finding it hard to pay your small business's energy bills.
+There are other steps you can take if you're finding it hard to pay your microbusiness's energy bills.

 What you should do depends on if:

 you've been sent a bill you can't afford